litnialex/telegram-proxybot/docs/index.md

 # How it works

 Proxybot is a telegram bot which forwards all incoming messages to the owner or into a telegram group, specified by the owner.
-Telegram group can also be a supergroup with threads (topics).
+This group can also be a supergroup with threads (topics).

 Replies are done simply texting back in the chat.
 Such messages always go to the last contact in  that chat.
 Of course you can select any message and reply to that specific message.

 Sound, video and all other media formats supported by Telegram can be proxied in this manner.